surfly/docs/tutorial/chapter1.md

 You should also specify the domain name of your website in the integration panel so that you can accept requests made from it.

-As you can see below, after adding the widget code to our website, we see a red "get live help" button.
+As you can see below, after adding the widget code to our website, we see a red 'get live help' button.
 This button is shown when an agent is logged in, and, when clicked, allows us to start a session.
 Surfly works straight away: we can instantly start a session and receive calls without any further configuration required.

 ![Surfly widget](https://raw.githubusercontent.com/MathildeJ/Fantasy_Bakes/master/static/sfbutton.png)